vasconeves/machine_learning/observational studies and experiments.md

 ![](pics/chi_dist.png)

 The $\alpha$ threshold is depicted by the red line and our test value is shwon as the blue star.
 As we can clearly see, according to the likelihood ratio test, for a significance value $\alpha = 0.05$ we can safely reject $H_0$.

+We can also calculate the $\textit{p-value}$.
+In this case it will be the probability above the test value.
+We can obtain this value using the cdf of this function.

+The cdf will give the probability up to $x=5.71$.
+To obtain the p-value we just obtain the remaining part of the probability by calculating the complement $1-cdf$.